awsdocs/aws-sdk-for-javascript-v3/doc_source/cloudwatch-examples-sending-events.md

 --------

-This is a preview version of the Developer Guide for the AWS SDK for JavaScript Version 3 \(V3\)\.

-A preview version of the AWS SDK for JavaScript V3 is available on [Github](https://github.com/aws/aws-sdk-js-v3)\.

-Help us improve the AWS SDK for JavaScript documentation by providing feedback using the **Feedback** link, or create an issue or pull request on [GitHub](https://github.com/awsdocs/aws-sdk-for-javascript-v3)\.
+Help us improve the AWS SDK for JavaScript version 3 \(V3\) documentation by providing feedback using the **Feedback** link, or create an issue or pull request on [GitHub](https://github.com/awsdocs/aws-sdk-for-javascript-v3)\.

+ The [AWS SDK for JavaScript V3 API Reference Guide](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/index.html) describes in detail all the API operations for the AWS SDK for JavaScript version 3 \(V3\)\.

 --------